 - 2 ounces raspberry liqueur

-Divide whiskey between two champagne flutes (1 1/2 ounce in each).
+- Divide whiskey evenly between two glasses or champagne flutes (1 ½ ounce in each).

-Add an ounce of raspberry liqueur to each flute.
+- Add one ounce of raspberry liqueur to each glass.

 - Top up with chilled champagne and serve immediately (about 2.5 ounces per glass).